What is a sales funnel? Stages, examples and how to build one

 • “What are the electricity contract terms with [Provider 1] versus [Provider 2]?”

-At this stage, long-tail keywords (e.g., “best soft mattress topper for back sleepers”) can help lead users to information that enables them to make a decision that suits their exact needs, specific problems and budget.
+At this stage of the buyer journey, long-tail keywords (e.g., “best soft mattress topper for back sleepers”) can help guide users to information that helps them make a decision that suits their exact needs, specific problems and budget.

-The most effective content for the bottom of the funnel includes frequently-asked-question pages, videos about product features, live sales demos and side-to-side competitive feature analyses.
+The most effective content for the bottom of the funnel includes FAQ pages, product feature videos, live sales demos and side-by-side competitive feature analyses.

-Each of these will reinforce the qualified lead’s confidence in your offer as they keep seeing it fits their specific problem.
+Each of these will reinforce the qualified lead’s confidence in your offer as they continue to see that it fits their specific problem.

 When your qualified leads choose your solution, they typically go through the sales proposal and negotiation phases, after which you ideally win their business.